olcf/gpu_hackathon_attendee_guide/README.md

 # GPU Hackathon Attendee Guide
 A GPU hackathon is a 5-day coding event in which your team of developers will prepare your application(s) to run on GPUs, or focus on optimizing your application(s) that currently run on GPUs.
-Your team should consist of three or more developers who are intimately familiar with (some part of) your application, and you will work alongside two mentors with GPU programming expertise.
+Your team should consist of three or more developers who are intimately familiar with (some part of) your application, and you will work alongside 1-2 mentors with GPU programming expertise.
 The mentors come from universities, national laboratories, supercomputing centers, government institutions, and vendors.